 As more and more brands flood the marketplace, it is more important than ever to take the necessary steps to protect distinct characteristics that define your brand and adorn your cans, bottles and tap handles.
-Consider setting up a consultation with Jim to select a legally enforceable brand and register your brand for trademark protection with the U.S. Trademark Office.
+Consider setting up a consultation with Jim to select a legally enforceable brand and register your brand for trademark protection with the U.S. Patent and Trademark Office.
 Once your mark is established, Jim will help police that trademark from any improper use by others.

 Maintaining Your Distribution

 These agreements can be a trap for the unwary manufacturer or supplier.
 Let Jim use his years of contract experience to help create and negotiate the fairest possible agreement for your needs.
 The following is a small sampling of the expectations/standards that Jim will help define within these agreements:

 - Brand rotation/code date compliance